uh-dcm/qualitative-research-and-computers/docs/beyond-text/atlasti.md

 ## Coding and Analysing the data

-The coding procedure is fairly similar [text data](../open-coding/atlasti/##doing-data-analysis) on ATLAS.ti
+The coding procedure is fairly similar [text data](../open-coding/atlasti/#doing-analysis) on ATLAS.ti

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5Oxnh0C3W_s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+!!! error "Video not in sync with the UI."
+    Current Atlas.TI 22 may be  different from this user interface.